SabreDevStudio/api-style-guides/README.md

 ## What is This?

-This is a collection of **API Style Guides** used at Sabre.
+This is a collection of **API Style Guides** used at [Sabre](https://www.sabre.com/).
 It's a way for us to all work better together in the service of providing a fantastic developer experience (DX) for the customers using our future Sabre APIs.

 Style Guides are a way of accelerating API development by listing best-practices that we have learned, put into production, and want to adopt.
 Use it as a blueprint for your API development.
 We're promoting this as a jumping-off point to help you start working more quickly.

 We have a goal of providing a common look and feel for building API interfaces used by our customers.
 Requests and responses are a user interface (UI) for developers.
 We want our APIs to collectively produce a UI that's clean, consistent, and highly capable.

-The business outcome of having a shared API Style Guide is helping us treat APIs as products.
+The business outcome of having a set of shared API Style Guides is helping us treat APIs as products.
 Each API is a product, and they ought to feel as though they were all made by the same company, and look like they fit inside the same Sabre universe.

-If our portfolio of APIs does this we anticipate the experience our developer customers have with our APIs will be a positive one.
+If our [portfolio of APIs](https://developer.sabre.com/) does this we anticipate the experience our developer customers have with our APIs will be a positive one.
 Developer experience (DX) for a platform company is highly crucial for adoption, engagement, and monetization.
 One customer-SVP noted about his engineering team selecting technology providers:

 > "Developers are increasingly influential, and their opinions drive changes."